-Project Plan - Milestone One (11 points) Narrative Evaluation Factors (Project Plan) Score PP1.
-The initial submission of the Project Plan was completed in entirety.
+Project Plan - Milestone One (11 points) Narrative Evaluation Factors (Project Plan) Pass/Fail PP1.
+The initial submission of the project plan was completed in entirety.
 PP2.
-The Project Plan describes, clearly and in detail, the target population(s) that will be impacted by the selected intervention within each selected LEA.
+The project plan describes, clearly and in detail, the target population(s) that will be impacted by the selected intervention within each selected LEA.
 PP3.
-The Project Plan describes, clearly and in detail, the rationale for selecting the particular Targeted Intervention within each selected LEA.
+The project plan describes, clearly and in detail, the rationale for selecting the particular targeted intervention within each selected LEA.
 PP4.
-The Project Plan describes, clearly and in detail, how the intervention will increase access to behavioral health services for students within each selected LEA(s).
+The project plan describes, clearly and in detail, how the intervention will increase access to behavioral health services for students within each selected LEA(s).
 PP5.
-The Project Plan describes, clearly and in detail, the importance of the selected intervention to Medi-Cal beneficiaries within each selected LEA.

-Overview and Requirements Project Plan - Milestone One (11 points) PP6.
-The Project Plan identifies, clearly and in detail, at least two reasonable measures and explains how they will be used to assess the impact of the intervention within each selected LEA.
+The project plan describes, clearly and in detail, the importance of the selected intervention to Medi-Cal beneficiaries within each selected LEA.
+PP6.
+The project plan identifies, clearly and in detail, at least two reasonable measures and explains how they will be used to assess the impact of the intervention within each selected LEA.
 PP7.
 The selected intervention was identified as a behavioral health need of students within each selected LEA.
 PP8.
-The Project Plan describes, clearly and in detail, the project implementation approach, and provides a reasonable implementation timeline, divided into bi- quarterly segments, to be executed within each selected LEA.
-The Project Plan also includes the significant project markers and tasks that are anticipated to be completed within each bi-quarterly segment.14 PP9.
-The Project Plan describes, clearly and in detail, a reasonable and achievable plan for attaining long-term sustainability post intervention within each selected LEA.
+The project plan describes, clearly and in detail, the project implementation approach, and provides a reasonable implementation timeline, divided into bi-quarterly segments, to be executed within each selected LEA.
+The project plan also includes the significant project markers and tasks that are anticipated to be completed within each bi-quarterly segment.
+PP9.
+The project plan describes, clearly and in detail, a reasonable and achievable plan for attaining long-term sustainability post intervention within each selected LEA.
 PP10.
-If the selected Targeted Intervention will be implemented within one (1) or more LEA(s) but not within all partner LEA(s), the Project Plan describes, clearly and in detail, a rationale for implementing specific
+If the selected targeted intervention will be implemented within one (1) or more LEA(s) but not within all partner LEA(s), the project plan describes, clearly and in detail, a rationale for implementing specific interventions only in selected LEA(s).
+PP11.
+The project plan includes a percent allocation of the maximum SBHIP allocation apportioned to each targeted intervention, subject to the minimum and maximum limits for a single intervention.
+Total /11